-Linda, a member of the IVR Volunteering Research Group, is leading on developing a project exploring community provision for people living with dementia.
+Linda, a researcher working with IVR, is leading on developing a project exploring community provision for people living with dementia.

-Jess, a member of the IVR Volunteering Research Group, is Senior Research Associate on the project ‘CONTINUITY’ looking at the role of volunteers and the interactions between those involved in a dying person’s care.
+Jess, a researcher working with IVR, is Senior Research Associate on the project ‘CONTINUITY’ looking at the role of volunteers and the interactions between those involved in a dying person’s care.

-Joanna, a member of the IVR Volunteering Research Group, will jointly lead on developing a project to strengthen language support for underserved communities in acute clinical, health and social care.
+Joanna, a researcher working with IVR, will jointly lead on developing a project to strengthen language support for underserved communities in acute clinical, health and social care.

 Sally, a member of the IVR Advisory Panel, has worked in the NHS for 19 years and has held positions in Patient Services, Bereavement Services and PALS prior to taking up the role of Voluntary Services Lead for the Norfolk & Norwich University Hospitals NHS Foundation Trust.
 As well as an internal team of almost 700 volunteers, Sally manages and supports a portfolio of external volunteer groups affiliated to her Trust and has created a service framework to promote partnership working where there is potential for links to support specialist clinical services.